-Allowable deflections and modelling of fittings is given in Section 7 of Part 3 of the revised standard.
-The terms and expressions appear for both above ground and buried systems.
+Allowable deflections and modeling of fittings are given in Section 7 of Part 3 of the revised standard.
+The terms and expressions appear for both above-ground and buried systems.

 Quote ISO 14692 (2002) Part 3

 The qualified stress for fittings shall be calculated according to the following equation.